 Identity theft has been a risk we all face for longer than our lives have been as digital as they are.
 However, with more of our lives online than ever before, it’s become easier for someone to assume our identities and act on our behalf, potentially wrecking our personal and financial lives in the process.

 However, when you begin working from home more often, the potential consequences of identity theft become even more severe since allowing someone to gain access to your personal information could lead them right into company systems, which could lead to more data/identity theft and put your company’s survival in jeopardy.

-As a result, while this is always a concern, when working from home, it’s especially important you take all possible precautions to keep your identify safe.
+As a result, while this is always a concern when working from home, you must take all possible precautions to keep your identity safe.

-Another major cybersecurty threat to consider are those which come from the many different types of malicious software out there.
-These programs “infect” your computer and either hold it hostage until you turn over money or information (ransomware), record or track your movements (spyware), or just straight up steal your data (virus and other malware.)
+Another major cybersecurity threat to consider is those which come from the many different types of malicious software out there.
+These programs “infect” your computer and either hold it hostage until you turn over money or information (ransomware), record or track your movements (spyware) or just straight up steal your data (virus and other malware.)

 Unfortunately, the ubiquity of malware and other types of destructive programs means they have become a fact of life, and while installing malware on your personal computer won’t always result in a catastrophe, doing so on a computer you use for work is much more likely to do so.
 It’s therefore essential that you learn as much as possible about detecting malware so that you can spot it and prevent it from ever reaching your hard drive.

 One threat we don’t consider too often but that is becoming more and more real every day is that posed by cyberbullying, which is essentially the same as the bullying we all know and recognize but that takes place in a digital setting.